laninsky/GBS_SNP_filter/README.md

 # Version history

-1.0.0: Working on a single data set so far, and working.
+1.0.0: Tested on a single data set so far, and working.
 If any issues on your data set, please log an issue.